 From a bold idea to a thriving research institute

-When Anton Zeilinger suggested to establish an outstanding institute for basic research in Austria at the 2002 Alpbach Technology Forum it was a bold idea, an idea that led to what is today IST Austria, a highly successful basic research institute that “Nature index” ranks among the top ten in its 30 under 30 ranking.
+When Anton Zeilinger suggested establishing an outstanding institute for basic research in Austria at the 2002 Alpbach Technology Forum, it was a bold idea―an idea that led to what is today Institute of Science and Technology Austria, a highly successful research institute that Nature Index ranks among the top ten in its 30 under 30 ranking.

 Until the first president was appointed, all executive tasks of IST Austria were in the hands of the Executive Committee of the Board of Trustees, chaired by Haim Harari.
-In particular, until August 2009 Harari led the campus development, faculty hiring and established all necessary organizational structure.
+In particular, until August 2009, Harari led campus development, faculty hiring, and established all necessary organizational structure.
 The first employee, Gerald Murauer, was hired at the beginning of 2007, as an interim manager, and was later appointed by the first president as Managing Director.
 The staff grew gradually and reached half a dozen by fall 2007.

-When IST Austria started in 2009 the campus looked much different compared to today.
-It consisted merely of the central building with the lecture hall and the voestalpine building.
+When IST Austria started in 2009 the campus looked very different than it does today.
+It consisted merely of the Central Building with the Raiffeisen Lecture Hall and the voestalpine Building.
 The first laboratory building, the Bertalanffy Foundation Building, was opened for experimental research groups in October 2010, Lab Building East in November 2012, and Lab and Office Building West in December 2015.

-2019 marks the 10 year anniversary of curiosity driven research at the IST Austria campus in Klosterneuburg.
-53 research groups explore the frontiers of their fields in mathematics, computer science, physics, chemistry, biology and neuroscience.
-Essential for the success of IST Austria is that the traditional boarders between the fields are broken up, therefore collaboration between the groups is strongly encouraged.
+2019 marked the 10-year anniversary of curiosity-driven research at IST Austria.
+At this tie, 53 research groups explored the frontiers of their fields in mathematics, computer science, physics, chemistry, biology, and neuroscience.
+For IST Austria’s success, it is essential that the traditional borders between fields are crossed, so collaboration between research groups is strongly encouraged.